InverterNetwork/contracts/memory-bank/progress.md

 - `transferOrchestratorToken` function implemented and fully tested (excluding one test case that requires a non-zero `projectCollateralFeeCollected` which is not directly settable in the SuT).
 - `setVirtualCollateralSupply` function implemented and fully tested.
 - `reconfigureSegments` invariance check test (`testReconfigureSegments_FailsGivenInvarianceCheckFailure`) fixed and passing.
+- Implemented `getStaticPriceForBuying` and `getStaticPriceForSelling` functions and added tests.

 #### 3. **DynamicFeeCalculator** [INDEPENDENT - CAN PARALLEL DEVELOP]